Drug Abuse Resistance Education: Use of children as informants

-In 1997, The Future of Freedom Foundation asserted that, "In the official D.A.R.E.
-Implementation Guide, police officers are advised to be alert for signs of children who have relatives who use drugs.
-D.A.R.E. officers are first and foremost police officers and thus are duty-bound to follow up leads that might come to their attention through inadvertent or indiscreet comments by young children."
-As a result, children sometimes confide the names of people they suspect are illegally using drugs.

 Studies on effectiveness

 1992 – Indiana University

 Researchers at Indiana University, commissioned by Indiana school officials in 1992, found that those who completed the D.A.R.E. program subsequently had significantly higher rates of hallucinogenic drug use than those not exposed to the program.

 1994 – RTI International

 In 1994, three RTI International scientists evaluated eight previous quantitative analyses on D.A.R.E.'s efficacy that were found to meet their requirements for rigor.
 The researchers found that D.A.R.E.'s long-term effect could not be determined, because the corresponding studies were "compromised by severe control group attrition or contamination".
 However, the study concluded that in the short-term "DARE imparts a large amount of information, but has little or no impact on students' drug use", and that much smaller, interactive programs were more effective.

 After the 1994 Research Triangle Institute study, an article in the New Times LA stated that the "organization spent $41,000 to try to prevent widespread distribution of the RTI report and started legal action aimed at squelching the study".
 The director of publication of the American Journal of Public Health told USA Today that "DARE has tried to interfere with the publication of this.
 They tried to intimidate us."